What is no gap dental? Find out how you can save on oral care with help from your health fund.

 If the amount on your dentist bill is higher than the benefit paid by your health fund for that service, the "gap" fee is typically charged to you as an out-of-pocket expense.

-A no gap dental scheme means your health fund it will cover the full amount charged, allowing you to avoid the extra costs, providing you are treated by a preferred dentist who is affiliated with your insurer.
+A no gap dental scheme means your health fund it will cover the full amount charged, allowing you to avoid the extra costs, providing you are treated by a preferred dentist who is affiliated with your fund.

 As no gap dental is aimed at reducing the need for expensive dental treatments later in life, the services that health funds cover include basic preventative treatments such as: